keelancook/keelancook.github.io/_posts/2016-04-08-embracing-the-struggle-how-church-membership-puts-the-gospel-on-display.md

 toc: false
 ---

 _The following is a guest post by Trevor King.
-Trevor is a good friend and provides leadership over the membership process at our church.
-I have always appreciated the way he articulates the importance of church membership, so I wanted him to share it with you all.
+Trevor is a good friend, and I have always appreciated the way he articulates the importance of church membership, so I wanted him to share it with you all.
 This is a good read, and may even be convicting for you.
 Enjoy the post!_